-One of the most important things for keeping carers going is to have a routine.
-We've been talking to carers about how their routines are changing trough the Coronavirus outbreak.
+One of the most important things for keeping many carers going is to have a routine.
+We've been talking to carers about how their routines are changing through the Coronavirus outbreak.
 Here are some of the thoughts that are coming up:

 8 handy questions to think about when planning your weekly routines:

 Are there any important routines for the person you care for (e.g. Medication, appointments, physio etc)?

 When will you make time to speak to others – family, friends, neighbours, other carers?
 This could be over the telephone, on a video call or even a cup of tea over the garden fence.
 Our virtual cuppa is at 4pm every day – you can sign up here.

 There’s a lot of news coming through at the moment.
 What will be your moments of the day to check in on what’s going on?
 Other carers also tell us it helps to have time when we switch off, including social media updates.